I had the idea for this project in 2018. When I came across this Japanese Drama Series, it was only in Japanese, with no other languages dubbed.

 Next Steps

-We are working on episode 3, as mentioned before.
-But I also want to make more advertisement mediums.
+We are working on episode 3, as mentioned above.

 Back to Top